Gerardmarku/Predicting-NDE-score-from-EEG-PSD/README.md

 Notes:
 The AAL.nii and AAL.xml are required for NIfTI creation code Also make sure to use the reformated files as they are already adjusted to be converted to NIfTI file

+Contributors: Gerard Marku, Ivaylo Mihaylov, Nikolay Nikolov, Laura Laurens

+Acknowledgments
+We would like to to thank proffesor Federico Zamberlan for the help and support throughout this project.
+The datasets were provided from him and without his help this project wouldnt have been posssible.